dromara/fast-request/docs/en/guide/features/clear.md

 Version required: <Badge text="2022.2.6" />

-This function help clear params and content in filed
+This function helps clear parameters and content in the field.

 ![clear](/img/2022.2.6/clear.png)